CMSTrackerDPG/SiPixelTools-PixelDBTools/README.md

 and then you have to have file list similar to SiPixelQuality_phase1_Run3Beginning_forDigitizer_fixed.txt which is a list according to the DQM naming convention where there is a whitespace between the ROC and its number.

+## Instructions on how to create a CPE Objects

+All code has been moved to CMSSW under CondTools/SiPixel